technofocus-pte/iammsentraprv/Lab 5 – Workload Identities/Lab 5 – Workload Identities.md

 ## Exercise 1 – Sign up for Workload Identities trial.

+1. Log into the **LON-CL1** with the credentials provided on the Home/Resources tab.

-1. Open the Edge browser and go to `https://admin.microsoft.com/#/catalog` and select the **All products** tab.
+2. Open the Edge browser and go to `https://admin.microsoft.com/#/catalog` and select the **All products** tab.

 2. Search for `Workload` and select **Details** under